playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

 Each of the individual `Comp` usages generates a component _instance_.
-These instances have their own separate memory usage, which allows you to control state from them both independently from one another.
+These instances have their own separate memory usage, which allows you to control state from them both independently of one another.

 Moreover, though, because each component instance has its own connection to the framework root instance, it can do some cleanup of event listeners when an instance is detached without impacting other instances: